yo3gfh/textedit/README.md

 * open the workspace editor.ppw and you'll have all three projects (textedit, spawn and texeditSH) which you can build all at once.
 You can also open the individual projects (.ppj) from each project folder.
 * spawn.exe is for executing external tools (masm, for example); texteditSH is a MS Explorer context menu shell extension to open files in TextEdit; the program works without either of these.
 * you can compile all projects as x64/x86, UNICODE/non UNICODE; please note: regardless of build type, the richedit control will be in UNICODE mode, to support the above mentioned file encodings
+* IMPORTANT: build both the app and the extension in the same way (both as UNICODE or ANSI, 32 or 64 bit), otherwise interesting things start to happen :-))